 We could see the outfall and viewing platform some distance beyond the fountain.
 It was windy with roaring wave in the pitch dark background.
 Our pictures at the viewing platform !

-Emporium Eatery and Bar is hundreds of meters from the waterfront.
+Emporium Eatery and Bar is hundred meters from the waterfront.

 The ambient is superb for small group gathering and unwinding after a days’ work…